 Episerver projects are unique in nature compared to most other web projects.
-In today's guide, I'll cover some basic principles I recommend you follow when you start planning out your project.
-As Spiderman once famously said, "with great power comes great responsibility".
+In today's guide, you will learn about some good practice techniques that I recommend you follow when you start splitting your design into pages and blocks.
+As Spiderman once famously said, "with great power comes great responsibility" 🕷️.
 Even though on first appearances Spiderman and Episerver don't have much in common, that statement is something you should keep in your head when it comes to architecting your Episerver blocks!

-A Case Study Of What You Shouldn't Do When Designing An Episerver Block
+A Case Study Of What You Shouldn't Do When Designing An Episerver Website

 Why Too Many Blocks Will Cause You Headaches!

-Content editors will often work on a page-by-page basis and will forget the bigger picture.
-They might not have even been included in the original UX process, so having a website that is made up completely of blocks will have a very high chance that, after a few weeks of content editors moving things around, your user journey's will be lost.
+Content editors will often work on a page-by-page basis.
+Over time it is very easy to forget the bigger picture.
+They might not have even been included in the original project kick-off process and UX conversations.
+Having a website that is completely designed from blocks will increase the chances that after a few weeks of content editors moving things around, your user journey's will be lost.

 Are Blocks Bad...
 Definitely Not!

 All of the above might sounds like blocks are a bad idea, but that is definitely not the case.
-Blocks are one of my favorite things about Episerver and they provide a degree of flexibility to a website in a way no other CMS system can.
+Blocks are one of my favourite things about Episerver CMS.
+Blocks provide a degree of flexibility to a website that fixed templates have never been able to provide.
 The aim of this post is to warn you that going too far in one direction is a bad idea.
-Getting the balance between blocks/pages can be a delicate operation.
+Getting the balance between blocks and pages can be a delicate operation.
 Knowing how to do this takes time and practice and an Episerver expert will be able to help you with this.
-My suggestion is to be conservative when you start out and stick with templates with a selection of blocks as a first step.
-As the project progresses you can then split your templates into blocks, as you see fit.
+My suggestion is to be conservative when you first start designing things within Episerver.
+Favour prefixed templates with a selection of blocks as a first step.
+As the project progresses you can then split your templates into blocks when the pain points emerge.
+Happy Coding 🤘